tresorama/react-file-state/docs/README.md

   );
 }

+// Create a React Component that triggers "store hydration"
+// after first render
+// We must wait that first render occurs to prevent
-// React Component that triggers "store hydration" const StoreInitializer = () => {
+// Server and client render mismatch. const StoreInitializer = () => {

   React.useEffect(() => {